Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Additional Quantitative Results

-\paragraph{Variance, scaling, and pass@k.} Most gains on static tasks arrive within the first six hours, while interactive tasks benefit substantially from extended budgets (Figure~\ref{fig:combined_scaling} in the main text).
-The combined scaling figure shows performance as a function of time, cumulative tokens, and submission count, enabling multi-dimensional efficiency comparison across systems.
-On ALFWorld, Codex+GPT-5.2 reaches 87.31 within $\sim$15M tokens, while CC+Sonnet~4.5 remains near baseline despite comparable token expenditure---confirming that raw compute is not the bottleneck.
-On static tasks (GSM8K, HumanEval), all systems plateau within the first few million tokens.
-On ALFWorld and DeepSearchQA, pass@k curves are steep: rare runs discover qualitatively better pipelines, indicating that variance is part of the capability story rather than pure noise.
+\paragraph{Scaling diagnostics.} Most gains on static tasks arrive within the first six hours, while interactive tasks more often depend on later progress within the fixed 12h budget (Figure~\ref{fig:combined_scaling} in the main text).
+The scaling figures show performance as a function of time, context-token counter, and submission count, enabling multi-dimensional efficiency comparison across systems.
+On ALFWorld, Codex+GPT-5.4 reaches 90.93 and Codex+GPT-5.2 reaches 87.31, while CC+Sonnet~4.5 remains near baseline despite substantial process budget, confirming that raw compute is not the bottleneck.
+On static tasks (GSM8K, HumanEval), most systems plateau early in the run.